Norman Armour: Russian background of Mrs. Armour

-Née Myra Sergueievna Koudashev, Mrs. Amour was a daughter of a first marriage of Tatar Prince Serguey Vladimirovich Kudashev, to a Russian Countess of the Nieroth family, being born in Saint Petersburg, 7 April 1895.
+Née Myra Sergueievna Koudashev, Mrs. Armour was a daughter of a first marriage of Tatar Prince Serguey Vladimirovich Kudashev, to a Russian Countess of the Nieroth family, being born in Saint Petersburg, 7 April 1895.

 Over the following years, diplomat Armour served in a number of embassies and consulates, including those in Belgium, The Netherlands, Uruguay, Italy, the United States Department of State (1922–1924), Japan (1925–1928), and France (1928–1932).

 France

 In 1929, after the death of Myron T. Herrick on March 31, 1929, Armour was made Chargé d'affaires and Head of the Embassy in Paris until the selection of a replacement.
 This was Armour's first time as Chief of Mission.
 He was also an extremely popular social figure in France and he and his wife were often written about in American newspapers, flaunting the Parisian high life.

 Haiti

 In 1932, Armour was assigned as Minister to Haiti in the Caribbean.
 His primary responsibility was to work toward returning the government of the country to native hands at the conclusion of the United States occupation of Haiti.
-The Occupation had been in effect since July 1915 when U.S. Marines landed at Port au Prince.
+The Occupation had been in effect since July 1915 when U.S. Marines landed at Port-au-Prince.
 He was selected for the position due to his fluency in French, but also as a sign to the Haitians that the United States would put a well-respected diplomat in their country.
 On August 7, 1933, Armour signed a treaty with Haitian Foreign Minister, Albert Blanchett in which the U.S. agreed "to return government functions to the Haitians by October 1944 and to withdraw the United States Marines stationed there by November 1944."
 The plan succeeded ahead of schedule, as the Marines left the country on August 14, 1934.